Are you aware of the lurking time bombs?

 Your company is dealing with lots of risks right now.
 We all are.
 It’s a scary time for everyone.
+But it’s important to make sure that code signing compromise is not one of them.

-Before I get into that, I wanted to share a (true) story that I recently read about.
+But before I get into that, I wanted to share a (true) story that I recently read about.

 On June 27, 2017 global shipping conglomerate A.P.
 Møller-Maersk was hit by NotPetya malware.
 It brought their entire operations to a standstill.
 Phones didn’t work.
 Gates to terminals stopped operating.
 4,000 servers were down.
 45,000 personal computers were down.
 It was mayhem.
 For nearly 2 weeks, the company was not operational.
 Being responsible for one fifth of the world’s shipping capacity, one fifth of the world’s commercial goods were not being shipped to where they needed to go.
 Data on all of their internal computers were effectively wiped out.